HakinCodes/Awesome-Python-Scripts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-#### Note : All Contribution's will be happen on original repo : https://github.com/ankitdobhal/Awesome-Python-Scripts
+#### Note : All Contributions will happen on original repo : https://github.com/ankitdobhal/Awesome-Python-Scripts
 ## Contributor's Hack, 2020

 ****About****

-Contributor's Hack, 2020 is an Open Source Program organized by HakinCodes to introduce the youth to Open Source and it's great benefits.
+Contributor's Hack, 2020 is an Open Source Program organized by HakinCodes to introduce the youth to Open Source and its great benefits.
 This program will run for about one and a half months in which fellow participants will get guidance from highly skilled mentors to contribute in Open Source Projects and after the conclusion of the program, they will recieve benefits according to their contributions.

 <p align="center">
   <a href="https://hakincodes.tech/">